How to Use A.I. Without Losing Your Voice

 But here’s the shift: that efficiency doesn’t just save time—it reallocates it.
 It creates space for the part of our work that A.I. can’t do for us: presenting, debating, lobbying, pitching, reassuring, and ultimately, influencing.

-In a recent New York Times article, economist and Harvard College dean David Deming put it this way: “These were always important skills, but as the information landscape becomes more saturated, the ability to tell a story out of it—to take a ton of text and turn it into something people want—is more valuable.”
+In an April 15, 2026, New York Times article, economist David Deming put it this way: “These were always important skills, but as the information landscape becomes more saturated, the ability to tell a story out of it—to take a ton of text and turn it into something people want—is more valuable.”

 The takeaway?
 Productivity today isn’t just about doing more, faster.
 It’s about striking the right balance—using A.I. as a collaborator while sharpening the one skill that determines whether your message actually lands: your ability to communicate and persuade.